Episode 17: He’s Able

 [“Something’s Got a Hold of Me” plays]

 “I went to a meeting last night, but my heart wasn’t right.”
 “Something's Got Ahold of Me,” sung by Ruth Coleman, is probably the most well-known song on the album.
 The lyrics tell the story of the transformative power of the Holy Spirit.
-The music plays to the adulation of the crowd, a high energy tune that represents the Temple's earthly connection to God, and Jones' miracle of laying hands.
+The music plays to the adulation of the crowd, a high-energy tune that represents the Temple's earthly connection to God, and Jones' miracle of laying hands.

 [“Because of Him” plays]

-Mike Wood: Rick was the trombonist n our band, and one heckuva good trombonist.
-He was a great talent and I was always inspired by his playing, and worked hard to keep up with him, and we had a pretty good brass section.
+Mike Wood: “Rick was the trombonist in our band, and one heckuva good trombonist.
+He was a great talent, and I was always inspired by his playing, and I worked hard to keep up with him, and we had a pretty good brass section.”

-[“Walk a Mile in my Shoes” plays]
+[“Walk a Mile in My Shoes” plays]

-“Walk a Mile in My Shoes,” a cover sung by Melvin Johnson soulfully implores the audience to avoid casting stones and have compassion for one another.
-By hurting each other we can only harm ourselves.
-An important message of unity that would become one of Elvis Presley’s Vegas go to’s.
+“Walk a Mile in My Shoes,” a cover sung by Melvin Johnson, soulfully implores the audience to avoid casting stones and have compassion for one another.
+By hurting each other, we can only harm ourselves.
+An important message of unity that would become one of Elvis Presley’s Vegas go-tos.

-Brian Kevin wrote extensively about He’s Able for his masters thesis.
+Brian Kevin wrote extensively about He’s Able for his master's thesis.
 His article, “Songs Largely in the Key of Life,” eloquently captures the essence of the album.
-In his article he wrote that Melvin Johnson was 25 when he joined the Temple.
+In his article, he wrote that Melvin Johnson was 25 when he joined the Temple.
 He had spent most of his life in and out of prison for sex trafficking and drug charges.
 After Melvin joined the Temple in San Francisco, he turned his life around and became a Temple bus driver and joined the choir.
 Melvin’s vocals have an authenticity, like someone who believes every word he’s singing.
-Melvin never went to Jonestown, but legend has it, after leaving the Temple he returned to street crime and passed away in the `90s.
+Melvin never went to Jonestown, but legend has it, after leaving the Temple, he returned to street crime and passed away in the `90s.

 [“Set Them Free” plays]

-Jack Arnold Beam: “Set Them Free” was like, talking about working with people that are having trouble with their lives in terms of making it, either to get where they're trying to go, and also being discriminated against, and all the things that, that were in terms of our societal values, against people.
-It was kind of like, you know, if we show them love that could be like the first step in helping them to see that there might be a glimmer of hope for them, and in that regard “Set Them Free,” you know, in terms of emotion.
-We had Mike playing tenor and we had Rick Cordell playing trombone.
-I play, on that song, I'm playing bass.
-Everybody was, really played well.
+Jack Arnold Beam:Set Them Free” was talking about working with people that are having trouble with their lives in terms of making it, either to get where they're trying to go, and also being discriminated against, and all the things that, in terms of our societal values, were against people.
+It was kind of like if we show them love, that could be like the first step in helping them to see that there might be a glimmer of hope for them.
+We had Mike playing tenor, and we had Rick Cordell playing trombone.
+I played on that song, I'm playing bass.
+Everybody really played well.”

-Mike Wood counts his sax solo for “Set Them Free,” as the high point of his musical career.
+Mike Wood counts his sax solo for “Set Them Free” as the high point of his musical career.
 When he left the Temple, he was forced to leave everything behind.
 His family, his friends, and his beloved sax.

 [“Down From His Glory” plays]

-Jack Arnold Beam: We had scheduled it for him to come in and do his vocal.
-We already had the tracks Loretta had already recorded the organ with it and all that.
-He came in, and he had his entourage, you know his bodyguards, quote, so to speak, were all dressed in black, with their little red berets, and everybody in the booth looked over at that, and thought “what the heck is this, dude?”
-They come marching in anyway, and so they all had a place to sit down, and had them queue up the track and he just did an overdub on it, you know, 'cause we already had the music there.
-But it was weird, those guys thought “what the hell is going on here?”
-I could tell by the looks on their face, you know, that “this is weird.”
+Jack Arnold Beam: “We had scheduled it for him (Jim Jones) to come in and do his vocal.
+We already had the tracks.
+Loretta had already recorded the organ with it and all that.
+He came in, and he had his entourage, you know, his bodyguards, so to speak, were all dressed in black, with their little red berets, and everybody in the booth looked over at that, and thought “what the heck is this, dude?”
+They came marching in, and they all had a place to sit down, and they queued up the track, and he just did an overdub on it.
+But it was weird, those guys thought, “What the hell is going on here?”
+I could tell by the looks on their face that “this was weird.”

 Jim Jones insisted, against Jack's vision for the album, on performing his reworking of “O Sole Mio.”
-The 20-year-old sound engineer Bob Schaper assigned to work the booth after hours recalls Jones' dramatic entrance to the Producer’s Workshop.
-Jim Jones was likely more threatened by the talent of the choir members than he was the studio, but as always, wherever he went, he was sure to leave an impression.
+The 20-year-old sound engineer Bob Schaper, assigned to work the booth after hours, recalls Jones' dramatic entrance to the Producer’s Workshop.
+Jim Jones was likely more threatened by the talent of the choir members than he was by the studio, but as always, wherever he went, he was sure to leave an impression.
 As over the top as the armed entourage may have been, the tension in the air likely added to the recording, as it is without a doubt the most cumbersome, least groovy tune on the album.
 Jim has a nice voice, but his delivery sounds somewhat self-conscious and overly contrived.
-Mike Wood once said in an interview that there was a hidden subtext to why Jim Jones recorded this particular song, as if Jim is really saying “I’m God, and I came down from My Glory.”
-This song more than all of the others is a throwback to the early days of the Temple, before Jack Arnold, when the Temple was more traditional and a whole lot whiter.
+Mike Wood once said in an interview that there was a hidden subtext to why Jim Jones recorded this particular song, as if Jim is really saying, “I’m God, and I came down from My Glory.”
+This song, more than all of the others, is a throwback to the early days of the Temple, before Jack Arnold, when the Temple was more traditional and a whole lot whiter.
 It’s a bit of a square peg in an otherwise circular flow, and Jones, compared to the energy of the rest of the performers, is just kind of...square.

-Jack Arnold Beam: It's also kind of a traditional that’s sang in other churches, “Down From His Glory,” in terms of a religious kind of congregational song that other churches have sang too.
-He was trying to still promote the idea it was in part of the functioning, pushing ideas about him being God, and that was part of getting that started, you know, for the people that believed what they thought they saw, in terms of his healings, and his metaphysical attributes, and whatnot.
-So that's kind of what that was all about for him, and I didn't want to put it on the album, but at that time there was no getting around it, that you had to have the focus on who the focus was supposed to be about.
-[Jones humming underneath].
+Jack Arnold Beam: “It's also kind of a traditional that’s sung in other churches, 'Down From His Glory,' in terms of a religious kind of congregational song.
+He was trying to promote the idea that it was part of the functioning, pushing ideas about him being God for the people who believed what they thought they saw, in terms of his healings, his metaphysical attributes, and whatnot.
+So that's kind of what that was all about for him, and I didn't want to put it on the album, but at that time, there was no getting around it, you had to have the focus on who the focus was supposed to be about.”

 Q978 Jones [sings]: His love has no limits.
 That’s the thing to remember.
 His love has no limits.